Companies That Offer Tuition Reimbursement Programs

 All benefits-eligible United States employees of this coffee purveyor can have their full-time college tuition covered, essentially a free bachelor's degree.
 One important note on this program: Employees can only study at Arizona State University's online program.

-Part-time UPS employees who work in package handling can participate in the company's Earn and Learn Program, covering up to $25,000 in college expenses (each year, the program reimburses a maximum of $5,250).
+Part-time UPS employees who work in package handling can participate in the company's Earn and Learn Program, covering up to $25,000 in college expenses (each year, the program reimburses a maximum of $5,250 per employee).
 According to the company website, employees are eligible for this perk from their start date.
 (Other education assistance programs are available for employees in different roles.)

 The banking giant offers up to $5,000 in annual (and eligible) tuition expenses.